Quantum Rainbow Codes: Achieving Linear Rate, Growing Distance and Transversal Non-Clifford Gates with Generalised Colour Codes: Constructing Maximal and Rainbow Subgraphs of Simplex Graphs

 \subsubsection{Two-Colour Rainbow Subgraphs}

 In \Cref{alg:RSG2}, we show how to construct two-colour rainbow subgraphs of type $S = \{c_0,c_1\}$.
 We do this by first constructing the maximal subgraphs $F$ of type $\{c_1\}$ using \Cref{alg:MSG}.
 We then construct a spanning tree where subgraphs in $F$ are connected by edges of colour $c_0$ using \Cref{alg:ST}.
 This results in a set of connected components, a spanning tree and a set of unvisited edges which correspond to cycles.
 Unvisited edges are represented by a tuple $(f_1, f_2, v_1, v_2)$ where $(v_1, v_2)$ is an edge of colour $c_0$ joining two maximal subgraphs $f_1, f_2$.
 Using \Cref{alg:STPath}, we find the common ancestor $f$ of $f_1$ and $f_2$ and the set of vertices joining $f, f_1$ and $f_2$ which form the rainbow subgraph.
+The complexity of this algorithm is linear in the number of vertices and edges of the simplex graph, but also depends on the number of vertices in the rainbow subgraphs.